THE MARSHALL LAB

 Picture

-57. Li M, Yang T, Kandul NP, Bui M, Gamez S, Raban R, Bennett JB, Sánchez HM, Lanzaro GC, Schmidt H, Lee Y, Marshall JM, Akbari OS (2020) Development of a confinable gene-drive system in the human disease vector, Aedes aegypti. eLife 9: e51701
+57. Li M, Yang T, Kandul NP, Bui M, Gamez S, Raban R, Bennett JB, Sánchez C. HM, Lanzaro GC, Schmidt H, Lee Y, Marshall JM, Akbari OS (2020) Development of a confinable gene-drive system in the human disease vector, Aedes aegypti. eLife 9: e51701

 https://elifesciences.org/articles/51701